Erickrus/llm_excel/README.md

     *   The Python script processes the request.
     *   The result will appear automatically in the **cell to the right** of your formula.

----

-## Features & Notes

-*   **UTF-8 Support:** Fully supports Chinese input/output and Emojis thanks to custom Base64 encoding.
-*   **OneDrive Safe:** The script uses the system `%TEMP%` directory for data exchange, preventing path errors common with OneDrive/SharePoint syncing.
-*   **Timeouts:** If Python takes longer than 80 seconds, Excel will stop waiting and show `[Timeout]`.
-*   **Batch Processing:** You can select multiple cells containing formulas and run the macro to process them all sequentially.